finbourne/lusid-sdk-csharp-preview/sdk/docs/PersonsApi.md

             var apiInstance = new PersonsApi(config);
             var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to list the people.
 Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the people.
 Defaults to return the latest version              of each people if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing persons from a previous call to list persons.
 This              value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt              and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
 Defaults to 5000 if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-For example, to filter on the display name, use \"displayName eq 'John'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Person\" domain to decorate onto each person.
-These take the format {domain}/{scope}/{code} e.g. \"Person/ContactDetails/Address\". (optional)
+For example, to filter on the display name, use \"displayName eq 'John'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Person\" domain to decorate onto each person,               or from any domain that supports relationships to decorate onto related entities.
+These take the format {domain}/{scope}/{code} e.g. \"Person/ContactDetails/Address\". (optional) var relationshipDefinitionIds = new List<string>(); // List<string> | A list of relationship definitions that are used to decorate related entities              onto the persons in the response.
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional)

             try
             {
                 // [EXPERIMENTAL] ListAllPersons: List All Persons
-                ResourceListOfPerson result = apiInstance.ListAllPersons(effectiveAt, asAt, page, limit, filter, propertyKeys);
+                ResourceListOfPerson result = apiInstance.ListAllPersons(effectiveAt, asAt, page, limit, filter, propertyKeys, relationshipDefinitionIds);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)